scaldwellnichols/ncl_gp_performance/README.md

 ## Running the Pipeline

 The pipeline can be run using the jupyter notebook `main.ipynb`.
-Make sure the notebook is connected to the virtual environment before running.
+Make sure the notebook is connected to the virtual environment before executing any code cells.
 Code is shown alongside markdown documentation explaining each step in the process.

 ## Project Structure